MAzewail/Arduino-LCD-20x4-Game-with-Analog-Joystick/README.md

 ## Contact

-If you have any questions, suggestions, or issues regarding this game, please feel free to contact \[Your Name\] via \[email address\].
+If you have any questions, suggestions, or issues regarding this game, please feel free to contact me.

 Enjoy playing the game!